gatsbyjs/gatsby/docs/blog/2018-10-11-rise-of-modern-web-development/index.md

 - **Maintaining local environments**.
 Setting up a local app server and database and keeping it up to date with team members’ changes is time-consuming, especially when switching between projects or returning after a gap in development.

-- **Project organization.** Reliable installing and managing third-party dependencies, including cross-compatibility and handling bugs in upstream, is challenging.
+- **Project organization.** Reliably installing and managing third-party dependencies, including cross-compatibility and handling bugs in upstream, is challenging.
 Vanilla JavaScript offers no standard project organization or code bundling patterns.

 - **A difficult target environment.** Cross-browser API incompatibilities, global DOM application state, and imperative DOM APIs make it easy to inadvertently introduce bugs.